Raj6939/onchain-zk-kyc/README.md

 From the above diagram, at a high level, these are the steps:
 - **User Submission:** The user submits their Zero-Knowledge Proof to the Business Smart Contract on the EVM chain as a Verifiable Presentation (VP).
 - **Proof Attestation Check(Cross-chain)**:
-   - The Business Contract on the EVM Chain utilizes Chainlink Functions to verify the Issuer's attestation from the Hypersign Chain for the submitted ZK-Proof Presentation.
+   - The Business Contract on the EVM Chain utilizes Chainlink Functions to verify the Issuer's attestation from the Hypersign Chain for the submitted Verifiable Presentation.
-   - This verification is achieved by calling the Hypersign ID Network from the EVM Contract to confirm that the ZK-Proof is associated with a valid credential issued by the authorized Issuer.
+   - This verification is achieved by calling the Hypersign ID Network from the Business Contract to confirm that the ZK-Proof is associated with a valid credential issued by the authorized Issuer.
 - **ZK-Proof Authenticity Check**:
    - Following the successful verification of the Verifiable Presentation (VP) using Chainlink functions, the Business Contract proceeds to check the authenticity of the ZK-Proof.
    - This involves validating the ZK-Proof by interacting with the Verifier Smart Contract on the EVM Chain.